Asd-g/avs-mlrt/README_ov.md

     Must be specified when `overlap_w` / `overlap_h` > 0.\
     Default: input_width, input_height.

-- device_id\
+- device\
-    GPU device to use.\
+    Device to use - CPU or GPU.\
-    By default the default device is selected.
+    Default: "CPU".

 - builtin\
     Whether the models are in the same location with the plugin.\